-These take place throughout the academic year, and each parents' evening has a specific 'conversation' to focus on.
-They traditionally take place in the CHC, face-to-face but it is intended that for the Lent Term 2022, they will take place using School Cloud.
+These take place throughout the academic year, and each parents' evening has a specific focus.
+They traditionally take place in the CHC, face-to-face but it is intended that for the 2022 - 2023, they will take place using School Cloud, as this enables it for parents of boarders to attend.
 See Appendix F for timetable of parents' evenings.